harrisonjansma/Portfolio/README.md

 <p>This project was motivated by my drive to learn about the best practices of predictive modelling in text data.
 In <a href="https://www.harrisonjansma.com/apple.html">the write-up</a> I cleaned and vectorized Twitter data, visualized and examined patterns, and created a linear classifier to predict document sentiment w/ 89% accuracy on a validation set.  </p>
 <p>
-I concluded the project by creating a write-up, posted on <a href="https://www.harrisonjansma.com/apple.html">my website</a>.
 In the future, I would like to productionize this NLP model by creating a REST API to allow others access to my predictions.</p>

 June 20, 2018